JoeyShapiro/Cherry/README.md

-using that one. whatever i want to use maybe should use key in thibng. or just store whatever, even if wrong no, just dnt close
+using that one. whatever i want to use maybe should use key in thibng. or just store whatever, even if wrong no, just dnt close dhoulfny validatd all the time. gets annoying. only at end should i save it or not. should i reset. maybe ask

 ## TODO
 - [ ] debug vs prod